 Sir John Chilcot GCB (1939 – 2021)

-I will content myself with observing that he wrote well and that in an organisation (the Civil Service) well-practised in deception, no offense intended, he stood out as one of the most fluent liars it has ever produced.
-Sir John’s long career working for Germany began when he was assigned in the 60s to the private office of the German agent Roy Jenkins, the man who cancelled TSR2.
+I will content myself with observing that he wrote well and that in an organization (the Civil Service) well-practiced in deception, no offense intended, he stood out as one of the most fluent liars it has ever produced.
+Sir John’s long career working for Germany began when he was assigned in the 60s to the private office of the German agent Roy Jenkins, the man who canceled TSR2.